 Services that are covered for you What you must pay when you get these services There is no copay, Health and wellness education program coinsurance or deductible for the Silver&Fit program.
-Silver&Fit is a fitness and healthy aging program designed to help you achieve better health through regular physical Fitness center access activity. includes standard fitness center services.
-Any Choose between the following options available at no cost to services that typically you: require an additional fee Fitness Center Access: Enjoy access to a single fitness center are not included. of your choice among a broad network of participation locations.
+The Silver&Fit® Healthy Aging and Exercise Program is a fitness program designed to help you achieve better health Fitness center access through regular physical activity. includes standard fitness center services.
+Any The following are available at no cost to you: Fitness services that typically Center Access: Enjoy access to a single fitness center of your require an additional fee choice among a broad network of participation locations. are not included.
 You may change fitness centers once per month by calling Silver&Fit to transfer your membership effective the first of the following month.
-Home Fitness Kit: Choose from 35 available options, including the Fitbit® Connected!
-Kit, mailed directly to your home.
-Fitness kits may include a DVD, instructional booklet, and quick start guide.
-Additional benefits include online tools, like a fitness center search, classes, newsletters and more.
+You also have access to a fitness center buy-up option, which offers an expanded network of options to members, each with a buy-up price.
+Home Fitness Kit: You are eligible to receive one (1) home fitness kit per benefit year from a variety of fitness categories.
+Additional benefits include online tools, like a fitness center search, on-demand videos, newsletters, and more.
 To sign up or learn more, visit silverandfit.com or call Silver&Fit at 1-877-427-4788 (TTY/TDD 711), Monday to Friday 5 a.m. to 6 p.m.
-Silver&Fit is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH). \$10 copayment for exam Hearing services to diagnose and treat Diagnostic hearing and balance evaluations performed by hearing and balance your network provider to determine if you need medical issues. treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Hearing aids: Our Plan pays up to Referral from your network provider and prior authorization by \$1,000 every three years our plan may be required for exam and treatment of hearing for hearing aids. and balance issues.
-Hearing aid fitting and Prior authorization from our plan by your network provider must examinations (up to 2 be obtained for hearing aids.
-Once authorized, you can see a visits every year):
+Silver&Fit is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH).
+Silver&Fit, Silver&Fit Signature Series, and Silver&Fit Connected! are trademarks of ASH.